 Directors/shareholders of family companies may wish to consider extracting profits in the form of dividends rather than as increased salaries or bonus payments.

-This can lead to substantial savings in national insurance contributions.
+This can lead to substantial savings in national insurance contributions (NICs).

-From the company's point of view timing of payment is not critical, but from the individual shareholder's perspective, timing can be an important issue.
-If the shareholder is a higher/additional rate taxpayer, a dividend payment which is delayed until after the tax year ending on 5 April may give the shareholder an extra year to pay any further tax due.
+From the company's point of view, timing of payment is not critical, but from the individual shareholder's perspective, timing can be an important issue.
+A dividend payments in excess of the Dividend Allowance which is delayed until after the tax year ending on 5 April may give the shareholder an extra year to pay any further tax due.
+The Dividend Allowance is £5,000 for 2017/18 reducing to £2,000 for 2018/19.

 The deferral of tax liabilities on the shareholder will be dependent on a number of factors.
 Please contact us for detailed advice.